The Graduate School, Arts offers two degree programmes:

 In addition to passing the entrance requirement you must also be able to obtain a credit transfer of 60-90 ECTS credits for courses taken on Master's level.

 Please note that we might not be able to give you credit for all courses taken on your Master's degree programme.
-You might have passed 60 ECTS credits on your current 2-year Master's degree programme or your completed 1-year Master's degree but when we compare the courses to the courses on one of our Master's degree programmes we can only give you credit corresponding to 40 ECTS credits.
+You might have passed 60 ECTS credits on your current 2-year Master's degree programme or your completed 1-year Master's degree but when we compare your courses to the courses on one of our Master's degree programmes we can only give you credit corresponding to 40 ECTS credits.
 This means that we cannot enrol you as a 4+4 student at Arts because you need at least 60 ECTS credits to be admitted.

 The assessment of the qualifications associated with your Master's degree programme will be made by Study Centre Arts if your PhD application is sent for assessment in the Admission Committee.
 Do not contact the Study Centre yourself for an assessment before you apply or during the assessment of your PhD application.